Isolated zero mode in a quantum computer from a duality twist: Abstract

 \section{Abstract}

-Experimental investigation of the interplay of dualities, generalized symmetries, and topological defects is an important challenge in condensed matter physics and quantum materials.
-A simple model exhibiting this physics is the transverse-field Ising model, which can host a noninvertible topological defect that performs the Kramers-Wannier duality transformation.
-When acting on one point in space, this duality defect imposes the duality twisted boundary condition and binds a single Majorana zero mode.
-This Majorana zero mode is unusual as it lacks localized partners and has an infinite lifetime, even in finite systems.
-Using Floquet driving of a closed Ising chain with a duality defect, we generate this Majorana zero mode in a digital quantum computer.
+Investigating the interplay of dualities, generalized symmetries, and topological defects beyond theoretical models is an important challenge in condensed matter physics and quantum materials.
+A simple model exhibiting this physics is the transverse-field Ising model, which can host a topological defect that performs the Kramers-Wannier duality transformation.
+When acting on one point in space, this duality defect imposes the duality twisted boundary condition and binds a single zero mode.
+This zero mode is unusual as it lacks a localized partner in the same $\mathbb{Z}_2$ sector and has an infinite lifetime, even in finite systems.
+Using Floquet driving of a closed Ising chain with a duality defect, we generate this zero mode in a digital quantum computer.
 We detect the mode by measuring its associated persistent autocorrelation function using an efficient sampling protocol and a compound strategy for error mitigation.
-We also show that the Majorana zero mode resides at the domain wall between two regions related by a Kramers-Wannier duality.
-Finally, we highlight the robustness of the isolated Majorana zero mode to integrability and symmetry-breaking perturbations.
-Our findings offer an approach to investigating exotic topological defects in digitized quantum devices.
+We also show that the zero mode resides at the domain wall between two regions related by a Kramers-Wannier duality transformation.
+Finally, we highlight the robustness of the isolated zero mode to integrability- and symmetry-breaking perturbations.
+Our findings provide a method for exploring exotic topological defects, associated with noninvertible generalized symmetries, in digitized quantum devices.